Toothpick: Materials and manufacture

 In the 17th century, toothpicks were luxury objects and like jewelry, were artfully stylized using precious metal and set with expensive stones.

 According to a local historian in the Southern United States, the baculum (penis bone) of a raccoon, called a "coon rod", (Note: Other nicknames are "Alabama toothpick", "Arkansas toothpick", "mountain man toothpick" and "Texas toothpick") was sometimes filed to a point for use as a toothpick.

 The first toothpick-manufacturing machine was developed in 1869, by Marc Signorello.
 Another was patented in 1872, by Silas Noble and J. P. Cooley.

 Wooden toothpicks are cut from birch wood.
 Logs are first spiral cut into thin sheets, which are then cut, chopped, milled and bleached (to lighten) into the individual toothpicks.
 Nowadays other means of interdental cleaning are preferred such as dental floss, toothbrushes, and oral irrigators.

 Dentistry

 Dentists generally prefer floss to picks because of possible damages to oral health, specifically to the gum, to tooth enamel (if chewed), to tooth roots (if the gum is pushed low enough).
 Picks may also damage veneers and crowns, have splinters, or be accidentally swallowed.

 A review of small-scale studies indicates that toothpicks and triangular woodsticks are similar in their ability to remove plaque.

+Injuries

+Ingestion of cocktail sticks, or fragments of them, has been known to cause injuries in several parts of the alimentary canal.